 Seems balanced throughout most of the face and not too oily or too dry.
 Breakouts are not common but dehydration, prevention of premature aging and lack luster appearance are primary concerns.

 What is Aging?

-Aging is a complex and varied process that varies in how it affects different people and even different organs.
-Most gerontologists (people who study aging) feel that aging is the cumulative effect of the interaction of many lifelong influences.
-These influences include heredity, environment, cultural influences, diet, exercise and leisure, past illnesses, and many other factors.
+Most scientist feel that aging is the cumulative effect of the interaction of many lifelong influences, including genetics, environment, cultural influences, diet, exercise and leisure, stress and other factors.

 When Do The Signs Of Aging First Start To Appear?

-Generally speaking, from about the age of 30, skin starts to show the first signs of physiological aging.
-The regeneration properties decrease and the skin looses moisture, tension, and elasticity.
+Generally, from about the age of 30, skin starts to show the first signs of aging.
+The regeneration properties decrease and the skin loses moisture, tension, and elasticity.
 This aging process of the skin is accelerated by sun exposure and the involved free radicals developed by UV-irradiation, which damage cells.

-Moisture plays an important part in face and body care.
-If the natural hydro-lipid film of the outer skin layer is damaged, the skin becomes dry, rough, and chapped.
+Moisture also plays an important part – If the natural hydro-lipid film of the outer skin layer is damaged, the skin becomes dry, rough, and chapped.